zjunior06/zjunior06/README.md

 This is Zilberto Junior, and I'm popularly known around the internet as **zjunior06**.

-My current devices is the Moto G5 Plus and Pocophone F1. :P
+My current devices is the Pocophone F1 (beryllium). :P

 If you find someone with the username **zjunior06** on any platform, feel free to say hi!